kelby-kies/Intro-to-Python/tutorial.md

 ![Jupyter_notebook!](/Users/kelbykies/Desktop/Intro-to-Python/pictures/hist_bin2.png)

-For our last visualization we will use a dataset retrieved from the Portal Teaching data.
+For our last visualization we will use a dataset retrieved from the Portal Teaching database.
 This data is a subset from the ecological study by Ernst et al. (2009): Long-term monitoring and experimental manipulation of a Chihuahuan Desert ecosystem near Portal, Arizona, USA.
 This version has only the complete observations, without missing entries for any of the columns.
 <https://figshare.com/collections/Long-term_monitoring_and_experimental_manipulation_of_a_Chihuahuan_Desert_ecosystem_near_Portal_Arizona_USA/3301073>